Imagomat is my personal web site which started as a platform for iTunes visualizer plug-in development. The web site is

-In 2008 I left Hamburg together with my wife and daughter to live in Lüneburg.In 2009 I refurbished the German Wikipedia article on Diedrich Diederichsen and compiled a comprehensive list of his numerous writings.
+In 2008 I left Hamburg together with my wife and daughter to live in Lüneburg.In 2009 I refurbished the German Wikipedia article on Diedrich Diederichsen and maintain a comprehensive list of his numerous writings.
 In coordination with Diedrich Diederichsen I post tweets as @DDiederichsen by announcing public talks and referencing released publications.

 Since May 2010 I'm working as Senior Software Developer at apploft (formerly called: lb-lab) in Hamburg.
 We create native mobile apps for iOS and Android.
 I went back from Lüneburg to live in Hamburg again.

 In October 2011 I independently published a system monitor app for iPhone and iPad: “PowerBoard”.

 Together with Hans Nieswandt I redesigned his website at hansnieswandt.de.

 Since 2013 I take care of the iPhone and Android app for the web radio station ByteFM.